Railroad brotherhoods: 1920s

 At the end World War I, the brotherhoods promoted the "Plumb Plan" for the nationalization of the railroads, and conducted a national strike in 1919.
 Both efforts failed, and the brotherhoods were largely stagnant in the 1920s.
 They generally were independent politically, but supported the third-party campaign of Robert M. La Follette in 1924.

 The Republican Party was dominant in Washington and it was generally hostile to the brotherhoods until it moderated its position around 1926.

 The Great Railroad Strike of 1922, a nationwide railroad shop workers' strike, began on July 1.
 The immediate cause of the strike was the Railroad Labor Board's announcement that hourly wages would be cut by seven cents on July 1, which prompted a shop workers' vote on whether or not to strike.
 The operators' union did not join in the strike, and the railroads employed strikebreakers to fill three-fourths of the roughly 400,000 vacated positions, increasing hostilities between the railroads and the striking workers.
 On September 1, a federal judge issued a sweeping injunction against striking, assembling, picketing, colloquially known as the "Daugherty injunction".

 Unions bitterly resented the injunction; a few sympathy strikes shut down some railroads completely.
 The strike eventually died out as many shopmen made deals with the railroads on the local level.
 The often unpalatable concessions—coupled with memories of the violence and tension during the strike—soured relations between the railroads and the shopmen for years.

+In 1926 the Railway Labor Executives' Association was founded as a federation of a number of the brotherhoods with the purpose of acting as a legislative lobbying and policy advisory body.

+1930s onwards

+One of the main challenges that railroad brotherhoods faced was growing calls for desegregation.
+Many railroad brotherhoods had maintained a color bar on membership.
+The 1944 Tunstall and Steele cases challenged this.
+A number of black led brotherhoods organised, most prominently the Brotherhood of Sleeping Car Porters organised by the Socialist Party campaigner, A. Philip Randolph, which had ambiguous relationships with the older white brotherhoods, on the one hand fighting craft rules that were seen as discriminatory while on the other modelling themselves on the brotherhood's craft unionism, for instance by staying in the American Federation of Labor rather than the more socialist oriented Congress of Industrial Organisations.

+Many of the Railroad Brotherhoods merged into other larger unions such as the Teamsters, the Transportation Communications International Union and the United Transportation Union.

+The Railway Labor Executives' Association disbanded in January 1997, with its functions taken on by the Rail Division of the AFL–CIO Transportation Trades Department.